hetfs/master-cli/SECURITY.md

 ## Disclosure Policy

-When the security team receives a security bug report, they will assign it to a primary handler.
+When the security team receives a security bug report, they assign it to a primary handler.
 This person will coordinate the fix and release process, involving the following steps: